- Caused by the wrongful act or neglect of another person or company; and

 Who Brings This Type of Claim?

-The personal representative of the decedent’s estate is the only one authorized by law to make this claim and/or file a lawsuit to recover compensation.
+According to our Nebraska wrongful death attorneys, the personal representative of the decedent’s estate is the only one authorized by law to make this claim and/or file a lawsuit to recover compensation.

 What Compensation Is Available?

 Briefly stated, the monetary value of financial support, services, comfort and companionship that the decedent would have contributed to their spouse and/or next of kin, had they lived.

 This type of claim is only made for recovery of damages suffered by the decedent’s close family or next of kin.
 Damages to the decedent are not included.
 However, these may be joined with a separate action, on behalf of the decedent’s estate, in which the decedent’s damages (pain and suffering, last medical expenses, and funeral expenses) may be claimed.